microsoft/codespace-features/src/docfx/NOTES.md

 ## OS Support

 This feature requires `dotnet tool` and will attempt to install .NET 6.0.
-It is tested to work on Debian/Ubuntu and Mariner
+It is tested to work on Debian/Ubuntu and Mariner CBL 2.0